Maalai Pozhudhin Mayakathilaey: Production

-The film re-emerged in October 2011 where it was announced that the lead roles were being played by Aari Arujunan of Rettaisuzhi fame and winner of Miss South India 2010, Shubha Phutela; while production was taken over by Mayuri Sekar.
-The actress had to learn Tamil, and it took her over two months of practice to get the pronunciation right.
-The director wanted to opt for live-sound recording, making it more difficult for the non-Tamil speaking actress.
-Shubha Phutela had to opt out of the Kannada film in February 2012, Jai Bhajarong Bali, choosing to give her priority dates to completing Maalai Pozhudhin Mayakathilaey.
-However, she died in October 2012 due to kidney problems.
-Aari mentioned that it was "really challenging to play an ordinary guy", as he had to consciously keep his emotions to a minimum at all times.
+Shubha Phutela was cast as the lead actress.
+A non-native Tamil speaker, she had to learn the language, and it took her over two months of practice to get the pronunciation right.
+The director wanted to opt for live-sound recording, making it more difficult for Phutela.
+She had to opt out of a Kannada film Jai Bajarangabali, choosing to give her priority dates to completing Maalai Pozhudhin Mayakathilaey.
+Phutela died in October 2012, making Maalai Pozhudhin Mayakathilaey the only film she ever acted in.
+Aari Arujunan, the lead actor, mentioned that it was "really challenging to play an ordinary guy" as he had to consciously keep his emotions to a minimum at all times.
+Tejasvini was cast after the makers saw her as an anchor at Sun TV.